YarnSpinnerTool/YSDocs/docs/yarn-spinner-for-unity/samples/storylets-and-saliency/README.md

 ---
 description: >-
-  There'd a lot of new features for storylets and saliency in Yarn Spinner.
+  There's a lot of new features for storylets and saliency in Yarn Spinner.
   Learn about them!
 ---